 One of the most effective ways to grow your company culture is to celebrate the accomplishments of individuals and teams.

 Acknowledging good work and attitudes, not just sales and numbers, can foster a mutual feeling of respect among employees and eradicate negative feelings of self-doubt such as imposter syndrome.

-Not only is feeling appreciated at work a real boost of motivation, it can help build confidence and positive outlooks.
+Not only is feeling appreciated at work a real boost of motivation, but it can also help build confidence and a positive outlook.